0x26res/arrowgen/README.md

 - [ ] add support for imports from other files
 - [x] stop using CPP_TYPE, use TYPE instead
 - [ ] generate cython wrapper
+- [ ] better data generation for one of
+- [ ] use union as schema for one of
+- [ ] add test for repeated one of
+- [ ] Merge struct reader with reader
+- [ ] check chunk are aligned